krishkalai07/SchoolWork/BBUS220/Chapter7.md

 - Total well-being - the sum of consumer and producer surplus - is the are between the supply and demand curves up to the equilibrium quantity

 # Heating oil market
+CS above market price, below demand
+PS below market price, above demand
+W = CS + PS

 ## Policy experiment 1: $1 price ceiling on heating oil
+Dead weight Loss (DWL): CS - PS

 ## Thought experiment: $0.50 Price ceiling on bread

 Question | explanation
 --- | ---
-Will there be more or less bread for sale? |
-Will the size of a typical loaf change? |
-Will the quality change? |
-WIll the opportunity cost of finding bread change? | Would you buy illegal bread if you could? |
+Will there be more or less bread for sale? | Consumers will want to purchace more but manafacutes will produce less Will the size of a typical loaf change? | Reduce the size of each loaf Will the quality change? | expensive breads will no longer be made WIll the opportunity cost of finding bread change? | opportunity cost of finding bread will rise Would you buy illegal bread if you could? | A black market will develop

 ## Example of price ceilings
 - Rent control